iterative/dvc.org/static/docs/get-started/initialize.md

 ```

 After DVC initialization, a new directory `.dvc/` will be created with `config`
-and `.gitignore` files and `cache` directory.
-These files and directories are
+and `.gitignore` files and <abbr>cache directory</abbr>.
+These files and
-hidden from the user generally and are not meant to be manipulated directly.
+directories are hidden from the user generally and are not meant to be
+manipulated directly.

 > See `dvc init` if you want to get more details about the initialization
 > process, and